Hi. It’s me again: the copyright geek.

 Here’s where it gets tricky: (at least in the case of design) the work in question must be a near exact match to your original work.
 The work in question needs to be a clearly stolen image that hasn’t had much alteration.
 Side note: It’s rather annoying to me that somebody can simply change a few things around and their rip-off work could stand up against your original creation in court, but that’s how it works.

 What does registering your creative work protect you against?
 It protects you against somebody making money off of your creative ideas.
-For example, I recently discovered that the butterfly from my chimesdesign logo from 2009 has been used as a generic clip-art butterfly and has been tacked on to other designs and sold to unknowing clients.
-I was tipped off by a blog search for “butterfly logo” and decided to further investigate.
+For example, I recently discovered that my chimesdesign logo from 2009 has been used as generic clip-art and has been tacked on to other designs and sold to unknowing clients.
+I was tipped off by a blog search term (removed because people have continued to steal this image) and decided to further investigate.
 Fortunately, I registered my mark, so I’m hoping that these people will take their ripped-off design down from their website once I’ve contacted them.